nismod/energy_demand/README.rst

 .. image:: https://coveralls.io/repos/github/nismod/energy_demand/badge.svg
     :target: https://coveralls.io/github/nismod/energy_demand

 Running the model
 ========================

+In order to run the model, the following steps are necessary.
+Step 1, 2 and 3 only needs to be execute once.
+Step 4 and 5 every time the model is run with different assumptions.

+1. Add the data into a local directory as ``path/to/energy_data_folder`` and download the energy_demand python code.

-1. Navigate to the folder where the python code is saved.
+2. Navigate to the folder where the python code is saved.
 Open a command and type into a command line:

   ``setup.py develop``

-2. Install the energy demand model from the console with the command
+3. Install the energy demand model from the console with the command

    ``energy_demand post_install_setup -d path/to/energy_data_folder``

-The ``path/to/energy_data_folder`` is the path to the location with the necessary data to run the model.
+   The `path/to/energy_data_folder` is the path to the location with the necessary data to run the model.

-Note: The ``post_install_setup`` generates new folders in the ``energy_data_folder``.
+   Note: The `post_install_setup` generates new folders in the `energy_data_folder`.

-3. For every scenario run, the energy demand module needs to be initialised from the command line as follows:
+4. For every scenario run, the energy demand module needs to be initialised from the command line as follows:

    ``energy_demand scenario_initialisation -d path/to/energy_data_folder``

    Note: Upon scenario initialisation, data gets saved in the ``_process_data`` folder which contain assumption specific data.

-4. Run the energy demand model from the console with the command
+5. Run the energy demand model from the console with the command

    ``energy_demand run -d path/to/energy_data_folder``

-Note: Step 1 and 2 only needs to be execute once, Step 3 and 4 every time the model is run with different assumptions.

-You'll need to python setup.py develop to install the simlink to the package.
-You can change the actual command to run this in the setup.cfg file under the heading console_scripts.
-Also, add the data directory as data_files when the package is installed, so that the data files are accessible to the library.
-This needs a bit of extra work, but should allow any module within the package to access these data files programmatically, ithout having to specify a path.
-This will also work across platform.

 A word from our sponsors